-Final budget compared to actual result-The General Fund had a positive variance from the final budgetary appropriations of \$10,386,381.
-The positive variances were realized primarily in health, economic assistance and opportunity and federal aid.
+Final budget compared to actual result-The General Fund had a positive variance from the final budgetary appropriations and estimated revenue of \$580,723.
+The positive variances related to budgetary appropriations were realized primarily in health, economic assistance and opportunity, while state and federal aid actual had negative variances from estimated revenue.
+These variances, both positive and negative, relate to diminished activity in certain state and federally funded programs during the current year.